 We design, develop, manufacture and market high-performance analog and mixed-signal semiconductors and advanced algorithms.
-We currently operate and account for results in one reportable segment through three product lines: Signal Integrity, Wireless and Sensing, and Protection.
+We operate and account for results in two reportable segments-the High-Performance Analog Group and the System Protection Group.
+The High-Performance Analog Group is comprised of our Signal Integrity and Wireless and Sensing product lines, which represent two operating segments.
+The System Protection Group is comprised of our Protection product line, which represents a separate operating segment (see Note 15 on segment information).

 Signal Integrity.
-We design, develop and market a portfolio of optical data communications and video transport products used in a wide variety of infrastructure and industrial applications.
+We design, develop, manufacture and market a portfolio of optical data communications and video transport products used in a wide variety of infrastructure and industrial applications.
 Our comprehensive portfolio of integrated circuits ("ICs") for data centers, enterprise networks, PON, and wireless base station optical transceivers and high-speed interfaces ranges from 100Mbps to 400Gbps and supports key industry standards such as Fibre Channel, Infiniband, Ethernet, PON and synchronous optical networks.
 Our video products offer advanced solutions for next generation high-definition broadcast applications, as well as highly differentiated video-over-IP technology for professional audio video ("Pro AV") applications.

 Wireless and Sensing.
-We design, develop and market a portfolio of specialized radio frequency products used in a wide variety of industrial, medical and communications applications, and specialized sensing products used in industrial and consumer applications.
-Our wireless products, which include our LoRa® devices and wireless radio frequency technology ("LoRa Technology"), feature industry leading and longest range industrial, scientific and medical radio, enabling a lower total cost of ownership and increased reliability in all environments.
-This makes these products particularly suitable for machine to machine and IoT applications.
+We design, develop, manufacture and market a portfolio of specialized radio frequency products used in a wide variety of industrial, medical and communications applications, and specialized sensing products used in industrial and consumer applications.
+Our wireless products, which include our LoRa® devices and wireless radio frequency technology ("LoRa® Technology"), feature industry leading and longest range industrial, scientific and medical radio, enabling a lower total cost of ownership and increased reliability in all environments.
+These features make these products particularly suitable for machine-to-machine and IoT applications.
 Our unique sensing technology enables proximity sensing and advanced user interface solutions for our mobile and consumer products.
 Our wireless and sensing products can be found in a broad range of applications in the industrial, medical, and consumer markets.
-We also design, develop, and market power product devices that control, alter, regulate, and condition the power within electronic systems focused on the LoRa and IoT infrastructure segment.
-The highest volume product types within this category are switching voltage regulators, combination switching and linear regulators, smart regulators, isolated switches, and wireless charging.
+We also design, develop, and market power product devices that control, alter, regulate, and condition the power within electronic systems focused on the LoRa® and IoT infrastructure segment.
+The highest volume product types within this category are switching voltage regulators, combination switching and linear regulators, isolated switches, and wireless charging.

 Protection.
-We design, develop and market high-performance protection devices, which are often referred to as transient voltage suppressors ("TVS").
+We design, develop, manufacture and market high-performance protection devices, which are often referred to as transient voltage suppressors ("TVS").
 TVS devices provide protection for electronic systems where voltage spikes (called transients), such as electrostatic discharge, electrical over stress or secondary lightning surge energy, can permanently damage sensitive ICs.
 Our portfolio of protection solutions include filter and termination devices that are integrated with the TVS device.
 Our products provide robust protection while preserving signal integrity in high-speed communications, networking and video interfaces.
 These products also operate at very low voltage.
-Our protection products can be found in a broad range of applications including smart phones, LCD and organic light-emitting diode TVs and displays, set-top boxes, monitors and displays, tablets, computers, notebooks, base stations, routers, automobile and industrial instruments.
+Our protection products can be found in a broad range of applications including smart phones, LCD and organic light-emitting diode TVs and displays, set-top boxes, monitors and displays, tablets, computers, notebooks, base stations, routers, automobile and industrial systems.